Welcome

 Whether you have a goal in mind or have no idea where to begin, I'm glad to start wherever you are.

-If you have questions about anything at all, or want to have a conversation to get a feel for me then please get in touch, I look forward to hearing from you.
+If you have questions about anything at all, or want to have a conversation to get a feel for me, then please get in touch.
+I look forward to hearing from you.

-I have experience of working with adults of all ages, from a variety of backgrounds, genders and neurotypes, with a wide range of experiences.
-My way of working can be helpful for all people no matter what their background or history.
-Things I have a particular understanding of are (but not limited to): depression, anxiety, relationship difficulties; short term psychosis and manic episodes; religious or spiritual trauma or abuse; faith shifts and deconstruction; struggles with creativity, meaning and purpose.
+I have experience of working with adults of all ages, from a variety of backgrounds, genders, and neurotypes, with a wide range of experiences.
+My way of working can be helpful for all people, no matter what their background or history.
+Things I have a particular understanding of are (but not limited to): depression, anxiety, relationship difficulties; short-term psychosis and manic episodes; religious or spiritual trauma or abuse; faith shifts and deconstruction; struggles with creativity, meaning, and purpose.
+I have worked and volunteered since 2019 for organisations offering counselling and support to people who have struggles with addiction and people who have experienced sexual abuse.

 The room in Broomhall, Sheffield

-Questions you might have
+Questions you might have...

 Near central Sheffield, please see map below.
 Also online, time zones permitting!